-A total of 39 packs were monitored during all or part of the survey period (April 2018 to April 2019).
-We obtained territory and winter pack size data from 26 radio-marked wolf packs (Figure 1).
-Twelve additional wolf packs had adequate radiolocation data to delineate territories, but we were unable to obtain mid-winter pack counts, and we obtained pack counts on 1 pack for which there was insufficient data to delineate a territory.
+We obtained data on 38 packs that were monitored during all or part of the survey period (April 2020 to April 2021).
+Both territory and winter pack size data were available from 33 marked wolf packs

-Figure 1.
-Location of radio-marked wolf packs during the 2018-19 survey.
+(Figure 1).
+Five additional wolf packs had adequate location data to delineate territories, but we were unable to obtain mid-winter pack counts.

-Similar to winter 2017-18, a land cover comparison using the 2011 National Land Cover Database suggests that the location of collared packs this winter led to some over-representation of habitat classified as woody wetlands and under-representation of deciduous forest (Table 1), likely a combined result of slight over-representation of packs (with large territories) near Red Lake and fewer collared packs in our southwest study area.
-In addition, collared pack territories under-represented, as is typically the case, areas in occupied range classified as hay/pasture/cropland, largely a result of these areas being on private land where less wolf collaring is undertaken.
-(Table 1).
-Using spring 2018 deer density data (MNDNR, unpublished data) for deer hunting permit areas, weighted by number of radio-collared wolf packs in a permit area, we estimate an average of approximately 10 deer/mi2 (pre-fawn) in territories of radio-marked packs at the beginning of the biological year in which the survey was conducted.
-In comparison, 2018 spring deer density for the entirety of occupied wolf range (weighted by permit area) in Minnesota was approximately 13 deer/mi2.
+A land cover comparison using the 2016 National Land Cover Database suggests that the most noteworthy discrepancies between land cover in overall occupied wolf range and in collared pack territories this winter were under-representation of cover types classified as woody wetlands and pasture-hay-grassland (Table 1).
+This is likely a result of under-sampling of packs in the Northern Minnesota and Ontario Peatlands Ecological Section and along the southern and western edge of wolf range with a predominance of private land.
+Using spring 2020 deer density data (MNDNR, unpublished data) for deer hunting permit areas, weighted by number of radio-collared wolf packs in a permit area, we estimate an average of approximately 10.7 deer/mi2 (pre-fawn) in territories of radio-marked packs during spring 2020.
+In comparison, 2020 spring deer density for the entirety of occupied wolf range (weighted by permit area) in Minnesota was approximately 14.3 deer/mi2.

 Overall Occupied Wolf range Radio-collared Wolf Territories

 Land Cover Category % Area % Area

-Woody Wetlands 32.6 38.0
+Woody Wetlands 37.6 32.6

-Deciduous Forest 23.6 19.6
+Deciduous Forest 16.6 18.9

-Emergent Herbaceous Wetlands 9.9 12.1
+Emergent Herbaceous Wetlands 11.0 5.7

-Mixed Forest 7.2 8.6
+Mixed Forest 11.3 16.6

-Evergreen Forest 7.0 8.7
+Evergreen Forest 5.5 10.5

-Open Water 5.4 4.6
+Open Water 5.0 5.5

-Shrub/Scrub 4.5 4.8
+Shrub/Scrub 2.8 5.1

-Pasture/Hay/Grassland/Crops 7.7 2.1
+Pasture/Hay/Grassland/Crops 8.0 3.3

-Developed, All 2.2 1.5
+Developed, All 2.2 1.9